| The following letter was written by Mrs Mollie

 19th March 1947

-being kept very busy trying to organise ourselves, but thought
+we are being kept very busy trying to organise ourselves, but

-and have been rising slowly ever since.
-My kitchen and scullery
+night, and have been rising slowly ever since.
+My kitchen and

-are under water and it will soon be in the hall, bedroom and
+scullery are under water and it will soon be in the hall, bedroom

-her daughter.
-Fortunately the other members of her family are
+and her daughter.
+Fortunately the other members of her family

 The water supply is still functioning,